grandivoth/devart-template/project_summary.md

 Function
 -LED: a change in the light of the Sun.

 -Smoke: Instead of moving clouds.

 -Water: Water can make the overlapping images, but it still value of the clarity.

--Music: the story of the inroads of time.
+-Music: the story of the inroads of time./n
 -Smell: a mood to people's feelings.

 We use all information to present the installation art, which relate with Life such as emotion and time.